Fallon Carrington: Season 2

 The surprise witness for the prosecution is Fallon's long-absent mother, Alexis.
 Fallon is furious as Alexis testifies against Blake, who is found guilty but does not have to serve jail time.
 Fallon is icy and, jealous of her daughter's love for Blake, a spiteful Alexis begins to spread the rumor that he is not Fallon's father.
 When Krystle announces she is pregnant, Fallon decides that she and Jeff should have a baby as well.
 Fallon begins an affair with Dr. Nick Toscanni, and Krystle is thrown from a horse in "Viva Las Vegas" and loses her baby.
-Fallon learns that she is pregnant in "The Mid-East Meeting", but decides to have divorce Jeff and have an abortion.
+Fallon learns that she is pregnant in "The Mid-East Meeting", but decides to divorce Jeff and have an abortion.
 Blake finds out and rushes to stop her, but when he arrives he learns that she could not go through with it.
 Hiding a longstanding grudge against Blake, Nick tries to seduce Krystle while he romances Fallon.
 His overtures toward Krystle do not go unnoticed by Fallon, who becomes petulant and jealous.
 She continues to rebuff Alexis despite their mutual dislike of Krystle.
 In "The Party", Fallon confronts her mother about the rumor that Blake is not her father.
 While driving together, Alexis reveals that she believes Cecil Colby is Fallon's father, and a horrified Fallon crashes the car.
 At the hospital, Fallon goes into premature labor and delivers a boy in "The Baby".
 In "The Gun", Blake demands a blood test which proves that he, not Cecil, is Fallon's father.
 Fallon and Jeff name their son Blake Carrington Colby, called "Little Blake", but in the 1982 season finale "The Cliff", Fallon discovers that the baby has been kidnapped.